Walking Crutches | UnderArm Crutch for Broken Leg

 Types of axillary crutches include underarm crutches, standard crutches and folding crutches of both styles.
 Find the padding and appropriate traction to meet your mobility needs.

 How to Use Crutches Correctly Ask Doctor Jo

 Hey, everybody.
 It’s Doctor Jo.
 Today, I'm going to show you how to use some crutches.

 I had hip surgery recently so I've had the pleasure of hobbling around on crutches for several weeks now and sometimes they're a little harder than you think they are.
-But let me start off with showing you how to get the right height for you.
+But let me start by showing you how to get the right height for you.

 When you first get your crutches, the buttons here, which you cannot see because they’ve got some cool Gamecocks over them, actually have height.
-So it starts off, 5’3, 5’4, 5’5, 5’6 and that's pretty accurate.
+So it starts, 5’3, 5’4, 5’5, 5’6 and that's pretty accurate.

-But while you're actually walking with the crutches, you don't want them pressing there because you have an axillary nerve that actually can get compressed.
-If you put a lot of pressure on for along period of time then you're going to have arm issues after that.
-You want to be able to get about two fingers in between the top of the crunch in your armpit.
+But while you're walking with the axillary crutches, you don't want them pressing there because you have an axillary nerve that actually can get compressed.
+If you put a lot of pressure on for a long period of time then you're going to have arm issues after that.
+You want to be able to get about two fingers in between the top of the axillary crunch in your armpit.
 When you're standing, if you can do that, that's about where you want it.

 You want to have just a slight bend in your elbows as well because you can move the handles.
 But it doesn't have to be a big bend, just a slight bend because when you're walking with the crutches, you don't want them super close.
 You want them out to the side just a little bit because that's going to give you some more stability while you're walking.